HearyShen/SEULogin-wget/README.md

 1. Download wget
 2. if you are using Windows, it's recommended to add wget to your system path.
 You should see `wget` works in your DOS or Powershell command line interface.
 3. Edit login.bat to fill in your username and password(base64 encoding).
-4. You can run this script in CMD or run it as schedule task automatically.
+4. You can run this script in CMD or config it in the Windows schedule task to run it automatically.